SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 5. `DisplayOnScreen`: displays the image on Misty's screen when `True`
 6. `OverwriteExisting`: if another file already has the same name, replace it with the new photo if `True`.

-We confirm that we've taken and saved the picture properly by storing the response it gives us, converting it to a JSON with `.json()`, and indexing the `"name"` field.
+We confirm that we've taken and saved the picture properly by storing the response it gives us, converting it to a JSON with `.json()`, and indexing the `name` field.
 We print this name and store it in the array of images.

 ```python
 image = misty.TakePicture(True, imageName, 320, 240, True, True)